About Tuberculosis (TB)

-• Tuberculosis is an infectious disease that can affect humans and is caused by a bacteria called Mycobacterium tuberculosis.
+• Tuberculosis is an infectious disease caused by a bacteria that can affect humans.

-The disease most commonly affects patients lungs (pulmonary TB) but can spread to other organs (extra-pulmonary TB).
+The disease most commonly affects the lungs but can affect other organs e.g. spine, abdomen, glands etc.

-• TB is spread when people with active pulmonary TB cough, sneeze, talk, or breathe.
-The bacteria travel through the air in droplets which can be inhaled by others, leading to them becoming infected.
-This can happen even with only a small number of these bacteria.
+• TB is spread when people with active TB disease have the bacteria in their lungs.
+When they cough, sneeze, talk, or breathe, the bacteria travel through the air in droplets which can be inhaled by others, leading to them become infected.

-• Symptoms of active TB, especially when it affects the lungs, include:
+• Symptoms of active TB disease, especially when it affects the lungs, include:

-• A persistent cough (lasting more than 2–3 weeks)
+• A persistent cough, lasting more than 2–3 weeks (this could be productive or dry)

 • Chest pain, especially when breathing or coughing